azusaaz/Chatty/README.md

 - inside of chatty_main folder, Install all dependencies (using the `npm install` command).
 - inside of chatty_server folder, run the development web server using the `npm start` command.
 - inside of chatty_main folder, run the app using the `npm start` command.
-- open multipe browser windows and access http://localhost:3000/
+- open multiple browser windows and access http://localhost:3000/
 - post something from each window